-Understanding your network is as important as understanding Adobe Experience Manager (AEM) Assets.
+Understanding your network is as important as understanding Adobe Experience Manager Assets.
 The network can affect upload, download, and user experiences.
 Diagramming your network topology helps identify choke points and sub-optimized areas in the network that you must fix to improve network performance and user experience.

 Ensure that you include the following in your network diagram:

-- Connectivity from the client device (for example, computer, mobile, and tablet) to the network
+- Connectivity from the client device (for example, computer, mobile, and tablet) to the network.

-- Topology of the corporate network
+- Topology of the corporate network.

-- Topology of the AEM environment
+- Topology of the Experience Manager environment.

-- Defined workflows of the AEM instance
+- Defined workflows of the Experience Manager deployment.

 Connectivity from the client device to the corporate network